paezha/paezha.github.io/applied_spatial_statistics/33-Activity-Spatially-Continuous-Data-II.md

 **NOTE**: Activities include technical "how to" tasks/questions.
 Usually, these ask you to organize data, create a plot, and so on in support of analysis and interpretation.
 These tasks are indicated by a star (*).

-1.* Estimate a trend surface for the dataset experimenting with different polynomials.
+1. (*)Estimate a trend surface for the dataset experimenting with different polynomials.

-2.* Create an interpolation grid, and use the function `predict` to interpolate the field using your chosen model.
+2. (*)Create an interpolation grid, and use the function `predict` to interpolate the field using your chosen model.
 Plot the interpolated field using a method of your choice (e.g., `ggplot2`, `plot_ly()` for 3D plotting, etc.)

 3. Which polynomial in your experiments provides the best fit (hint: consider the coefficient of multiple determination $R^2$ and the standard error, in addition to the significance of the parameters).
 Justify your choice of a polynomial.